-We are a non-hierarchical affinity group of Atlanta street medics seeking to promote health in the activist community.
+We are a non-hierarchical affinity group of Atlanta street medics seeking to provide medicine for liberation.

 We provide medic support at protests and actions, organize workshops, trainings, and skillshares, and empower our community to understand and care for their health.